Perry Cutoff: Remnants

-Most of the Perry Cutoff north of Cross City was removed by the mid 1980s along with track from Dunnellon to Chiefland.
+Most of the Perry Cutoff north of Cross City was removed by the mid-1980s along with track from Dunnellon to Chiefland.
 Remaining track from Newberry to Cross City, and from Wilcox to Chiefland was then leased to the Florida West Coast Railroad, a shortline, in 1987.
 The Florida West Coast Railroad slowly abandoned more of the track until 2010, when the last track west of Newberry was abandoned.
 The Nature Coast State Trail now runs on some of the former right of way.
+Another former segment of the right-of-way has been replaced by the Monticello Bike Trail.

 The only track that is still active is what is now CSX's Metcalf Spur from Thomasville to Metcalf (part of the former Monticello Branch).